-- 1. Use the information provided in tables 14 to verify that all four jumper terminals are set correctly for the specific size unit. - 2.
-Verify LED RPM indicator is displaying the correct flash sequence for the applicable size unit (see table 14). - 3.
-Test DC voltage output on the fan motor control's J2 terminals (see figure 24) while the motor is under full load.
-The actual voltage tested should match the voltage listed in table 14 for the specific unit. - 4.
-If no voltage is detected at the J2 terminals, verify there is a Y1 demand at the thermostat.
+- 1. Use the information provided in table 11 to verify that all four jumper terminals are set correctly for the specific size unit. - 2.
+Verify LED RPM indicator is displaying the correct flash sequence for the applicable size unit (see table table 15). - 3.
+Test DC voltage output on the fan motor control's J2 terminals (see figure 22) while under full load and verify the voltage read to the voltage listed in table 15 for the applicable size unit. - 4.
+If no voltage is detected at the J2 terminals, verify there is a Y1 demand at the thermostat and applicable voltages detected all fan motor control voltage inputs, see table 11.